Ligerlilly/todoGraphQL/README.md

 * `pip3 install -r requirements.txt`
 * `export FLASK_APP=app.py`
 * `python3 -m flask run`
-* For now, ensure CORS is disabled
+* For now, ensure browser CORS are disabled

 Server should now be running at `localhost:5000`.
 You change the port by editing `app.run()` in `app.py` (ex: `app.run(port=8000)`)